campswim/dashboard-demo/README.md

     [x] As a user, I want to see a summary of failed processes.
     [x] As a user, I want to be able to click on the name of the failed process and be redirected to its full list on its respective tab of the failed-processes page.

+  - Failed Payments

+    [x] As a user, I want to see a summary of failed payments.
+    [x] As a user, I want to click on the failed-payment type and be redirected to its full l ist on its respective tab of the failed-payments page.

   - Missing CRM Items (currently hidden)

     [x] As a user, I want to have the option to generate a market-specific list of CRM items that are missing from the ERP.